ispfx/earnings/README.md

 ## Building Your Own Web Part

 This solution is intended to accompany [Introduction to SharePoint Framework](https://sharepointfx.io/), an online educational course that helps you to learn modern SharePoint Framework development techniques.
-Learn how to build your own dashboard web part by following the lessons found at [sharepointfx.io](https://sharepointfx.io/).
+Learn how to build your own web parts by following the lessons found at [sharepointfx.io](https://sharepointfx.io/).

 ## Getting Started